• Skip to primary navigation

 The Rutherford’s “home south” became a haven for them.
 Banff, a refreshing distance from the provincial capital, also became a destination for Alexander and Mattie’s many friends.
 Mattie was an excellent cook and hostess, known for her warm hospitality.
 The family was generous with the Cottage, often lending it to University of Alberta faculty, outspoken authors and courageous change-makers.

-The Rutherfords introduced their many University of Alberta guests to Banff’s possibilities as a unique place to learn.
-Attending plays staged by Margaret Greenham’s Mountain School students clearly inspired those guests; drama was the first course offered when the University of Alberta’s Extension School started the Banff Centre in 1933.
+The Rutherfords introduced their many University guests to Banff’s possibilities as a unique place to learn.
+Attending plays staged by Margaret Greenham’s Mountain School students clearly inspired them; drama was the first course offered when the University of Alberta’s Extension School opened the Banff Centre.

 Interactive Location Map